+We have developed an ongoing programme of activities, such as community meals, workshops, cinema, talks, exhibitions, youth theatre, social groups, and wellbeing activities, as well as sports, dance, celebrations of all kinds and everything in between.
+We are the landlord to a number of third sector organisations who rent office space in the building.
+We hire our halls and rooms to range of organisations and individuals for meetings, conferences, presentations, weddings, concerts, and film and TV production.
 We have big plans for The Pyramid at Anderston.
-The first phase of capital works will save the building from further deterioration and provide improved access and facilities.
-We will continue the capital redevelopment of the building, establish heritage and cultural programmes, embedding community wealthbuilding and local economic development in our work, as well as decarbonisation of the building, improving our local area and green spaces, and ensuring The Pyramid continues to be the hub of the community for years to come.
+The first phase of capital works has protected the building from further deterioration and improved access and facilities.
+We will continue the capital redevelopment of the building, establish heritage and cultural programmes, embedding community wealthbuilding and local economic development in our work, as well as decarbonising of the building, improving our local area and green spaces, and ensuring The Pyramid continues to be the hub of the community for years to come.